-Christmas vacation is a great time to relax and enjoy a variety of festive activities around the Washington DC region.
-Want to plan a getaway close to home?
-Here are some special places to celebrate the holidays.
+Christmas vacation is a great time to relax and enjoy a variety of festive activities around the Washington, D.C., region.
+Whether you want to plan a getaway close to home or are traveling from afar, here are some special places to celebrate the holidays in Washington, D.C.

-The 300-acre waterfront development near Washington, DC will host a festive season of holiday events including a Christmas tree lighting, outdoor market and photos with Santa by the carousel and the Capital Wheel.
-As part of Christmas on the Potomac, the Gaylord National Resort’s ICE! is a special holiday attraction, a winter wonderland created entirely of 5,000 blocks of ice, hand-sculpted by 40 international artisans.
-The resort also offers free nightly entertainment and a variety of special Christmas displays.
+This 300-acre development along the Potomac River in Maryland hosts a festive season of holiday events including a Christmas tree lighting, outdoor market, and photos with Santa by the carousel and Capital Wheel.
+As part of Christmas on the Potomac, the Gaylord National Resort’s ICE! is a special holiday attraction.
+This winter wonderland is created entirely of 5,000 blocks of ice that are hand-sculpted by 40 international artisans.
+The resort also offers free nightly entertainment, fireworks, live music, light shows, and a variety of special Christmas displays.

-03 of 05A great Christmas vacation destination for kids!
-The Virginia amusement park is transformed into a Christmas wonderland, combining an immersive holiday experience with one-of-a-kind shopping and dining opportunities, all-new holiday shows and a spectacular light-dancing Christmas tree.
+Kids will love this great Christmas vacation destination.
+The Virginia amusement park is transformed into a Christmas wonderland, combining an immersive holiday experience with one-of-a-kind shopping and dining opportunities, holiday shows, and a spectacular light-dancing Christmas tree.
+Highlights include dining with Santa and Mrs. Claus, seeing live penguins, and visiting Santa's workshop.
+Unwrapped toy donations are welcome.

-Take a staycation and stay at home or book a room in a downtown hotel and enjoy the easy access to all of the city’s attractions.
-There’s so much to do in Washington DC that even if you’ve lived in the area for years, you probably haven’t seen it all.
+There is so much to do in Washington, D.C., that even if you have lived in the area for years, you probably haven’t seen it all.

 Check out more ways to spend the holidays in Washington, D.C.